PetDios9/petdios9/README.md

-Hi 👋 My name is Peter Diosdado
+Hi!
+I'm Peter Diosdado. :-)
 ===============================

 Software Engineer
 -----------------

-I began learning how to code & deveop web applicationsin 2020, starting from 0 to landing a professional Software Engineering role and switching careers from retail banking.
-I am a full stack developer with a focus on front-end development using TypeScript, Javascript, and it's major frameworks/libraries such as React, Next.js, Vue.js, Angular.js, jQuery, and many more.
+I began learning how to code & deveop web applications in 2020, starting from 0 to landing a professional Software Engineering role and switching careers from retail banking.
+I am a full stack developer with a focus on front-end development using TypeScript, Javascript, and their major frameworks/libraries such as React, Next.js, Vue.js, Angular.js, jQuery, and many more.
 For backend development I use Python, Flask, Express.js, and work with both SQL and NoSQL databases.

 * 🌍  I'm based in California!
 * ✉️  You can contact me at [peterdiosdadochavez@gmail.com](mailto:peterdiosdadochavez@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning Java
 * 🤝  I'm open to collaborating on projects that help improve the world in some way :-)

 ### Skills